- 100% Input Lag

 Input lag only matters for playing video games, either on a console or on a PC.

 With fast-paced games like shooters and fighting games, quick reflexes are key.
 Lower input lag can mean the difference between a well-timed reaction and a move that takes too long to register and ends up countered by the opponent before it can ever be performed.
 This lag doesn’t matter for watching movies, though, so unless you’re a gamer and are worried about PC peripheral lag, or Nintendo, Xbox One, or PS4 controller input lag (or other controllers too), you have nothing to worry about.
-Most people will not notice under 50 ms of input lag, and most will also find anything over 100 ms terrible to play with.
+Most people will not notice under 50 ms of input lag while more competitive gamers should look for a TV that can do below 40 ms. Almost everyone will also find anything over 100 ms terrible to play with.

 This input lag test represents the lowest lag a TV is capable of achieving.
 This is the amount of lag that is best for gamers, and is pretty important for most fast-paced, competitive games.